anchore/oss-docs/content/docs/installation/verification.md

 url = "docs/installation/verification"
 +++

-## Verifying the artifacts

-Checksums are applied to all artifacts, and the resulting checksum file is signed using cosign.
+All release artifacts include checksums, and the checksum file itself is cryptographically signed using cosign for verification.

+{{< alert color="info" title="Note" >}}
+Installation scripts support automatic verification using the `-v` flag if you have cosign installed.
+This performs the same verification steps outlined below.
+{{< /alert >}}

+### Requirements

 You need the following tool to verify signature:

 - [Cosign](https://docs.sigstore.dev/cosign/system_config/installation/)

+### Manual Verification Steps

-Verification steps are as follow:
+Verification steps are as follows:

-1. Download the files you want, and the checksums.txt, checksums.txt.pem and checksums.txt.sig files from the appropriate GitHub:
+1. Download the files you want, and the `checksums.txt`, `checksums.txt.pem` and `checksums.txt.sig` files from the appropriate GitHub:

 - [Syft](https://github.com/anchore/syft/releases)
 - [Grype](https://github.com/anchore/grype/releases)